Rain Barrels and Tanks

 Why Harvest Rainwater?

 Capturing and reusing your rainwater is a great way to reduce polluted runoff while collecting free water for your plants and garden.
-Almost any home or building can collect rain in small barrels that can be used to water pollinator and vegetable gardens.
+Almost any home or building can collect rain in small barrels that can offset the use of city water for irrigation during drier weather.
+For those with more space and greater watering needs, a larger rain tank, or cistern, can provide irrigation for much of the summer.

 1. Get Started!